 How does testing work?

 Student assessment may be handled online in Canvas or via proctored exams at an external site or online provider.
 Proctored exams are at the discretion of the instructor.
 If your class requires proctored testing, your instructor will provide information in the course syllabus.
 If your instructor requires proctored testing, you may be charged for testing at a proctored testing facility or provider.
-For more information about proctored testing, see the Proctored Testing page.
+For more information about proctored testing, see the FSU Testing Center website.

 Will my online degree meet professional licensure requirements in my home state?